Match aspect ratios with Force Proportions

 Switch the dropdown to Screen Ratio.

-Gaomon calls Screen Ratio.
+Gaomon calls it Screen Ratio.

 Open the Gaomon driver app